r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 1. Like Nuxt 3, the developer experience was great and the development feedback loop was extremely fast.
 SvelteKit also uses Vite, but comes bundled with a <a href="https://github.com/sveltejs/vite-plugin-svelte" target="_blank">Svelte plugin</a> and <a href="https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#hot" target="_blank">Hot Module Replacement (HMR)</a> to reflect changes to your code in the browser immediately.

-2. Svelte itself is not hard to learn.
+2. Svelte itself was surprisingly easy to learn.
 I mentioned the <a href="https://svelte.dev/tutorial/basics" target="_blank">tutorial</a> already, but it really is very simple to get a hang of while you work through that.
 It's a clean and simple framework.

 3. Due to its smaller size, no virtual DOM, optimizing at build-time rather than run-time, and no need for extra state management work, Svelte is arguably <a href="https://procoders.tech/blog/svelte-vs-vue-frameworks-comparison/" target="_blank">the fastest</a> JavaScript framework on the market today